 There are cheaper options for children, students and older people.
 If you want to make lots of journeys or travel regularly you can buy daily, weekly and monthly passes.
 These can be purchased on the bus or online, sometimes with a small discount for buying online.

-Leeds Train Station is the main train station in Leeds city centre and has several entrances, including 2 opposite City Square (look for the Queen’s Hotel).
-It is a few minutes walk from the main shopping area.
-Many Leeds buses stop outside or nearby.
+Leeds Train Station is the main train station in Leeds city centre and has several entrances, including 2 opposite City Square (look for the Queen’s Hotel) and a South entrance next to the River Aire and Leeds to Liverpool Canal.
+The train station is near to the main shopping area and many Leeds buses stop outside or nearby.

 If you are using a bus to get to the train station you can ask the bus driver before you buy your ticket if they will stop at or near the train station and to tell you when you arrive.